simonsobs/PSpipe/project/README.rst

 Planck pspy
 =============
 This folder contains codes that can be used for the reproduction of the planck results using pspy.
-It also contains script allowing to generate simulations of the Planck data.
+It also contains different scripts allowing to generate simulations of the Planck data.

 correlation_coeff